A sum of ideas and reflections by educators, schools and the press

 I’m amazed at foreigners who come here who think they still live in the West and have the same privileges, rights and same laws to adhere to as in the West.
 Foreign teachers will abide by the same laws as the Chinese must.
 Accept, adapt to it or, don’t come.
 I might add that it isn’t that hard to adapt to if you can act and conduct yourself maturely as a world traveler.
 You’d have to do the same in any country you visit.

-Many foreign teachers would pass over university jobs because of the low salary, but one thing they overlook is the working experience with a good reference letter in the higher education sector will help their career in the long run.
-I am glad that more teachers are aware of that and are enjoying their university teaching while keeping things in order and professional
+I understand some teachers might pass over university jobs because of the lower pay, but one thing I want mention is that the working experience you gained in the higher education sector will help your career in the long run.
+I am glad that more and more teachers are aware of that and are attracted by the university vibe and those who are already working at a university are doing a good job and are keeping a good relation with their employers.